Qasim-b/MyCs1822Project/README.md

 # MyCs1822Project
-Created by Tyler Trembeth & Qasim Baig
+Created by Tyler Trembath & Qasim Baig

 The file is split up into 3 main functions, edit(+delete)-analysis-menu.